EChilin5/Commerce/README.md

 - [x] User is able to sign up and login.
 - [x] User is able to add items to cart and purchase the items.
 - [x] Able to add product reviews
+- [x] Transition from Pokemon Api to either custom data or FakeStore Api.
+- [x] Add Email Js to send emails to user who purchase orders.

 ## Current App Screenshots